dotnet/roslyn/docs/features/incremental-generators.cookbook.md

 - As a generator author I want to access key-value pairs that customize the generator output.
 - As a user of a generator I want to be able to customize the generated code and override defaults.

-**Solution**: Generators can access analyzer config values via the `AnalyzerConfigOptions` property of the `GeneratorExecutionContext`.
+**Solution**: Generators can access analyzer config values via the `AnalyzerConfigOptionsProvider`.
 Analyzer config values can either be accessed in the context of a `SyntaxTree`, `AdditionalFile` or globally via `GlobalOptions`.
 Global options are 'ambient' in that they don't apply to any specific context, but will be included when requesting option within a specific context.

+Note that this is one of the few cases that it is necessary to put a `SyntaxNode` into a pipeline, as you need the tree in order to get the generator option.
+Try to get the `SyntaxNode` out of the pipeline as fast as possible to avoid making the model not correctly equatable.

 A generator is free to use a global option to customize its output.
 For example, consider a generator that can optionally emit logging.
 The author may choose to check the value of a global analyzer config value in order to control whether or not to emit the logging code.
 A user can then choose to enable the setting per project via an `.editorconfig` file: